GE

 • Unlimited free family accounts

-• ii360 advanced trading platform (rolling out 2026)
+• ii360 advanced trading platform (expected late 2026)

 Worked example: £50k, 5 funds and 2 ETFs

-Using each platform's published April 2026 charges:
+Using each platform's published late June 2026 charges:

 • ii Core: £71.88 platform fee + (6 × £3.99) = £95.82/year

-• AJ Bell: £40,000 × 0.25% funds custody = £100 + £10,000 × 0.25% shares custody = £25 + (4 × £1.50 fund deals) + (2 × £5.00 share deals) = £141.00/year (per AJ Bell ISA charges)
+• AJ Bell: £40,000 × 0.25% funds custody = £100 + £10,000 × 0.25% shares custody = £25 + (4 × £1.50 fund deals) + (2 × £5.00 share deals) = £141.00/year (per AJ Bell charges)

-• Hargreaves Lansdown: £40,000 × 0.35% funds custody = £140 + £10,000 × 0.35% shares = £35 (under £150 cap) + (4 × £1.95 fund deals) + (2 × £6.95 share deals) = £196.70/year (per the new HL March 2026 pricing)
+• Hargreaves Lansdown: £40,000 × 0.35% funds custody = £140 + £10,000 × 0.35% shares = £35 (under £150 cap) + (4 × £1.95 fund deals) + (2 × £6.95 share deals) = £196.70/year (per the HL March 2026 pricing, unchanged as of June)

 Crossover points: when ii wins and when it loses

 ii Core (£71.88/year) vs AJ Bell (0.25% on funds): breakeven at £28,752.
 Below that, AJ Bell is cheaper for fund holders.
-Above, ii Core wins.

 ii Core vs HL (0.35% on funds): breakeven at £20,537.
 Pure-fund holders below this number pay less at HL despite the higher headline rate, because ii Core's £71.88 floor exceeds HL's percentage take.
-Above, ii pulls ahead.

-ii Plus (£179.88/year) vs AJ Bell (0.25% on funds): breakeven at £71,952.
-Important: this is well below the £100,000 Core ceiling, so the moment ii forces you onto Plus, you are already past the AJ Bell crossover.
+ii Plus (£179.88/year) vs AJ Bell (0.25% on funds): breakeven at £71,952 — well below the £100,000 Core ceiling, so the moment ii forces you onto Plus, you are already past the AJ Bell crossover.

 ii Plus vs HL (0.35% on funds): breakeven at £51,394.
 Plus pays back almost immediately for fund-heavy investors over £52,000.

-The share-cap inversion: HL's new £150-per-account share cap means that if your ISA holds £42,857+ in shares (where 0.35% × £42,857 = £150), HL ceases to scale on that account.
+The share-cap inversion: HL's £150-per-account share cap means that if your ISA holds £42,857+ in shares (0.35% × £42,857 = £150), HL stops scaling.
 A £200,000 share-only ISA at HL costs £150 + dealing — cheaper than ii Plus's £179.88 plus £3.99 share trades.
-AJ Bell's £42/year share cap (£3.50/month) creates the same dynamic at an even lower threshold for share-only portfolios.
+Fidelity's £90 share cap creates the same dynamic at ~£25,714 — and with free fund trading, Fidelity can be genuinely cheaper than ii for active investors with large share holdings.

 Worked example: £150k and £500k portfolios